 Taxation and Distributing the Revenue

-- Municipalities could impose a 2% local option tax if they host a retailer.
+- In the Senate version, adult-use cannabis sales would be subject to a 16% excise tax on retail sales, and municipalities could impose a 2% local option tax if they host a retailer.

-- Up to 30% of the cannabis tax revenue (up to $6 million per year) would be allocated to the Substance Misuse Prevention Fund.
+- In the Senate version, up to 30% of the cannabis tax revenue (up to $6 million per year) would be allocated to the Substance Misuse Prevention Fund.
+In the House version, 30% of the excise tax revenue — with no cap — would be used for programming recommended by the Substance Misuse Prevention Oversight and Advisory Council.

 - The board would provide recommendations to the General Assembly on: